Vietnam to mix doses of Pfizer, AstraZeneca COVID-19 vaccines | Health

 Vietnam will offer the coronavirus vaccine jointly developed by Pfizer and BioNTech as a second dose option for people first inoculated with the AstraZeneca vaccine, the government said on Tuesday.

-Vietnam's mass inoculation campaign is in its early stages, with less than 300,000 people fully vaccinated so far.
+Vietnam's mass inoculation campaign is in its early stages, with fewer than 300,000 people fully vaccinated so far.
 It has so far used AstraZeneca's viral vector vaccine and last week took delivery of 97,000 doses of the Pfizer-BioNTech mRNA shot.
-"Pfizer vaccines will be prioritized for people who were given first shot of AstraZeneca 8-12 weeks before," the government said in a statement.
+"Pfizer vaccines will be prioritised for people who were given first shot of AstraZeneca 8-12 weeks before," the government said in a statement.

-Before May 2021, it had recorded less than 3,000 coronavirus cases in total.
+Prior to May 2021, it had recorded less than 3,000 coronavirus cases in total.
 Its caseload is now 34,500, with 130 deaths.
 Vietnam said on Tuesday it would soon receive 1.5 million doses of the AstraZeneca vaccine donated by Australia and an additional batch of one million doses of the vaccine from Japan this week.
+(Editing by Ed Davies and Martin Petty)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)